datalust/bunyan-seq/README.md

 A Bunyan stream to send events to [Seq](https://datalust.co/seq).
 Tested with Node.js versions 4.2.2 and up.

+> [!WARNING]
+>
+> This package is deprecated due to inactivity in the upstream Bunyan project, and no further updates are planned at this time.

 ## Usage

 First, install `bunyan-seq` as a global tool: